The Catechism of the Catholic Church has the following to say about the virtue of hope:

 What treasures of grace, what innumerable opportunities of merit are within my grasp if only I seize them.

 It is unlikely that Fr Doyle could have functioned effectively in the war years were he not filled with hope.
-He also had this hope for the soldiers he risked his life to serve – he believed that by providing the sacraments to them that he was literally opening the gates of Heaven for them.
+He also had this hope for the soldiers he risked his life to serve – he believed that by providing the sacraments to them that he was literally helping to open the gates of Heaven for them.
 They shared this belief, and were always relieved when they met the priest before death.

 I don’t think you will blame me when I tell you that more than once the words of Absolution stuck in my throat, and the tears splashed down on the patient suffering faces of my poor boys as I leaned down to anoint them.
 One young soldier seized my two hands and covered them with kisses; another looked up and said: ‘Oh !
 Father I can die happy now, sure I’m not afraid of death or anything else since I have seen you.’
 Don’t you think, dear father, that the little sacrifice made in coming out here has already been more than repaid, and if you have suffered a little anxiety on my account, you have at least the consolation of knowing that I have, through God’s goodness, been able to comfort many a poor fellow and perhaps to open the gates of Heaven for them.